 Taught in Verviers, Belgium only.
 A course which integrates art, music, history, philosophy, religion, and literature.
-(May substitute for ART 110 Art Appreciation, HIS 111 Survey of Civiilization I, or HUM 310 Arts and Ideas.)
+(May substitute for HUM 310 Arts and Ideas.)

 HUM 310.
 Arts and Ideas.
 3 hours.
 F., Sp.

 The ideas of man expressed through his arts.
 Emphasis is given to the arts of Western Man.